mendix/docs/content/refguide/message-definition.md

 {{% alert type="info" %}}

-'Message Definitions' were introduced in version 7.8.0.
-This feature is still in private beta, and is subject to change before the final release.
+The Message Definitions feature was introduced in version 7.8.0.
+This feature is still in private beta, and it is subject to change before the final release.

 {{% /alert %}}